mietlinski-nc/kentrikos-nlb-proxy/README.md

 # Bootstrap for NLB proxy setup

-This repo servers as an entry-point containing documentation and IAM policies required to prepare Codepipeline, ECR registry with Haproxy image for NLB proxy automated configuration.
+This repo servers as an entry-point containing documentation and IAM policies required to prepare Codepipeline, ECR registry with custom Haproxy image for NLB proxy automated configuration.

-# HOW TO START

-This guide describes steps necessary to deploy proxy service on containers in the AWS account.

 ## PREREQUISITES